hungk901/CreativeCoding-oF-F15/Project02/README.md

 -----
 * ####Concept
 For this project, I am creating a Sound Visualization app.
-I watched some sound visualization projects and were inspired me a lot.
+I watched some sound visualization projects and they inspired me a lot.
 Therefore I want and try to build a interactive sound visualization.
 I use dynamic particles and real-time sound input to trigger the particles.
 That is, these particles response to the sound.
 To make this project more interesting, I create two modes.
 One is Sound Motion Mode which is sound visualization.
 Another is Free Flow Mode which the mouse swipes the nearby particles.

 * ####What I learn from this project
 This time I learn how to make things move and make them like organisms.
 Also I learn how to use and manipulate external source input, like sounds, music.
 And I combine these two technics to create a sound visaulization.